India leads surge in Covid-19 infections across the globe

 People, tiring of the prolonged restrictions and confused by the constantly changing rules, are now more than ever flouting the restrictions meant to keep them safe.

-India's daily Covid-19 cases dipped slightly on Sunday (May 2) to 392,488, a day after it became the first country to cross the 400,000 mark in new infections.
+India's daily Covid-19 cases dipped slightly yesterday to 392,488, a day after it became the first country to cross the 400,000 mark in new infections.
 But daily deaths jumped to a record 3,689, as its overwhelmed healthcare system struggled on with severe shortages of beds, oxygen and other medical supplies.

 India's capital New Delhi, one of the worst-hit areas, extended its lockdown by a week on Saturday.